kangasbros/djangocon-fi/README.md

 ## Where and When?

-The conference is held in Marian Sairaala, Helsinki.
-The date is 5.5.2017, starting from morning.
+The conference is held in Maria 0-1, Lapinlahdenkatu 16, Helsinki.
+The date is 5.5.2017, starting from 09:00

 ## How do I sign up?